-The initial chromium plume concentration distribution was based on first quarter 2012 and historical data.
+The initial hexavalent chromium plume concentration distribution was based on all hexavalent chromium data collected through December 31, 2013.
 In the upper four model layers, the plume delineation varied to reflect the differing Cr(VI) concentrations encountered with depth.
 The initialized Cr(VI) distributions are the same in both the mobile and immobile portions of the aquifer.
-The distribution of the Cr(VI), based on observed data through February 2012, was initialized in the model for model layers 1 through 4 as shown on Figures 6.2-1 through 6.2-4.
+The distribution of the Cr(VI) for model layers 1 through 4 are shown on Figures 6.2-1 through 6.2-4.